NahyeMoon/Tech_Layoff/Tech Layoffs/Tech Layoff Cleaning.md

 <br />

-In this project, I cleaned a dataset that contains 2361 tech layoffs reported from when COVID-19 was declared a pandemic (11 March 2020) to Present (20 July 2024) using SQL.
+In the first part of the project, I cleaned a dataset that contains 2361 tech layoffs reported from when COVID-19 was declared a pandemic (11 March 2020) to Present (20 July 2024) using SQL.
 I also used Power BI to create high-resolution visualizations of the SQL outputs with enhanced aesthetics.

 <br />